-A court can grant summary judgment in a civil case if the judge finds that: 1) there are no disputed issues as to material facts in the case; and 2) a party is entitled to judgment as a matter of law.
+A court can grant summary judgment in a civil case if the judge finds that: 1) no disputed issues exist as to material facts in the case; and 2) a party is entitled to judgment as a matter of law.

 While summary judgment is not available in a criminal case, there are many other points before a verdict is reached when the judge can grant a judgment in favor of the defense.

 In a criminal case, either party can ask the court to dismiss the charges against the defendant at any point after the charges are filed.
-There are many grounds on which the court can dismiss criminal charges, including lack of probable cause for an arrest, lack of evidence, loss of evidence, and an illegal stop or search.
-For a thorough discussion regarding dismissal of criminal charges, see Getting a Criminal Charge Dismissed.
+The court can dismiss the criminal charges on several grounds, including lack of probable cause for an arrest, lack of evidence, loss of evidence, or an illegal stop or search.
+For a more in-depth discussion regarding dismissal of criminal charges, see Getting a Criminal Charge Dismissed.

 After the defense presents its evidence, the defendant can request a directed verdict again, arguing that the evidence presented does not prove guilt beyond a reasonable doubt or that a reasonable jury considering all the evidence presented during the trial could not find the defendant guilty.

-Directed verdicts are an option available in civil trials to both the plaintiff and the defendant.
-In a criminal case, however, the judge can direct a verdict only in favor of the defendant.
+In civil cases, either party (plaintiff or defendant) can request a directed verdict.
+However, in a criminal case, the judge can direct a verdict only in favor of the defendant.
 The judge cannot direct a verdict finding the defendant guilty, because the defendant is entitled under the constitution to a full and complete trial.

 If the jury in a criminal case finds the defendant guilty, the defense can make a motion asking the court to set aside the judgment.
 The grounds for this motion are nearly identical to the grounds for a directed verdict—that no reasonable jury could have reached the guilty verdict based on the evidence presented and that the defendant should be acquitted as a matter of law.

 In civil cases, either side can make a similar request—known as a judgment notwithstanding the verdict or JNOV (judgment non obstante verdict).
-In a criminal case, however, the prosecution cannot ask the judge to set aside a jury verdict of acquittal and find the defendant guilty, as it would violate the defendant's constitutional rights.
+In a criminal case, however, the prosecution doesn't have this option.
+The prosecutor cannot ask the judge to set aside a jury verdict of acquittal and find the defendant guilty, as this would violate the defendant's constitutional rights.

-If you are facing criminal charges, contact an attorney immediately.
-A knowledgeable attorney can advise you of your rights, guide you through the court process, and will be familiar with your options regarding pre-trial motions to dismiss and other alternative judgments.
+If you're facing criminal charges, contact a criminal defense attorney immediately.
+A knowledgeable attorney can advise you of your rights, guide you through the court process, and will be familiar with your options regarding pretrial motions to dismiss and other alternative judgments.